 Though only nine variables are used, the weathering time profiles of individual compounds are collectively complex (see supplementary electronic material).
-MLR and PLS were initially investigated for modeling weathering across the entire time range, but the results were unsatisfactory.
+Multiple linear regresstion (MLR) and PLS were initially investigated for modeling weathering across the entire time range, but the results were unsatisfactory.
 This is likely due to the fact that the weathering patterns for the different compounds do not vary linearly with time (or ln(time)) as shown in the supplementary material.
 After trying to linearize the data, we decided to split the data into a “fresh” and “old” regime.
 Within each of these two regimes, the data were found to be somewhat linear, and PLS-DA was used as a classification tool to determine the regime to which samples belonged.
-PLS-DA seeks to find factors, or latent variables (LV) in multivariate space that discriminate between classes in the calibration set by using a PLS model and by calculating a Bayesian threshold, where the number of false positives/negatives is minimized for the prediction of new data.
-PLS-DA was chosen for discrimination because PLS-DA has been found to outperform PCA if within-group variation dominates between-group variation (as was the case in these experiments), while performing equally well in all other cases [].
+PLS-DA seeks to find factors, or latent variables (LV), in multivariate space that discriminate between classes in the calibration set by using a PLS model and by calculating a Bayesian threshold, where the number of false positives/negatives is minimized for the prediction of new data.

 The weathered samples were divided into two classes.
 Class 1 was designated for samples weathered 0-12 hours (Samples A & B, 1 through 12), and Class 2 was 20-100 hours (Samples A & B, 13 through 20).
 Each replicate measurement taken was treated individually, resulting in a 120 (sample) by 9 (variable) X-block matrix for each of the individual weathering studies and a 240 by 9 X-block for the combined studies.
 Six different training/test sets were created from the original data matrices by randomly removing samples to use for model validation (test set).
 Of the 120 samples from each weathering study, 80 were randomly chosen to form the training set and 40 were chosen as a test set.
 Similarly, of the 240 samples from the combined weathering studies, two-thirds formed the training set and one-third formed the test set.
 The training sets were cross-validated using random subsets during model calculation.
 All training sets for the September data were optimized with 3 LV, October training sets optimized with 2 LV and the combined training sets optimized with 2 LV.
 All models successfully separated the classes and correctly classified the test samples in all six training/test sets (Fig. 2 to 4).
 These results indicate that PLS-DA is capable of separating classes whose individual samples originated from weathering studies held weeks apart and at slightly different temperatures.